 My parents purchased our first computer in 2001.
 I was 10 years old.
 Around the same time, my dad transitioned from film photography to digital cameras.
 A lot of the cameras came bundled with image editing software.
 It didn’t take me long to figure out that these programs were incredibility limiting and basic.
 Digging around the internet, I eventually learned about PhotoShop being the industry standard and the rest was history.

-I currently reside in Grand Rapids, MI, USA with my partner and two Pomeranians, Dolce and Epyon.
-If you want to learn more about myself, the story continues.
+I currently reside in Grand Rapids, MI, USA amongst a beautiful forest and in wild company with free roaming deer, rabbits, turkey and countless other wildlife with my partner and two Pomeranians, Dolce and Epyon.

 When I was about 4 years old, our TV only had about 4 channels.
 One of them aired Pappyland, a sort of children’s version of Bob Ross.
 Pappy Drew-It, the main character (and a renowned cartoonist in the real world), would teach viewers how to draw animals and people beginning with very basic shapes that even the most drawing illiterate could mimic.
 From therein I was enamored, favoring it over other shows like Mr. Rogers and Sesame Street.
 Fast forward to my first foray into digital art.

-Over the next few years, I involved myself in several online forums, typically offshoots from shared interests (Kingdom Hearts, anyone?), but they usually had some creative sub-section for art and tagging (no, not the spray-paint kind, the forum banner/signature kind).
+Over the next few years, I involved myself in several online forums, typically offshoots from shared interests for various videogames, but they usually had some creative sub-section for art and tagging (no, not the spray-paint kind, the forum banner/signature kind).
 After a time, I built a thick skin after putting up my work for complete strangers over the internet to critique.
 I grew more at this stage then probably all my years in college.
-I’ve been designing ever since.
+I’ve been exploring my creativity since.